saucelabs/sauce-school/codelabs/Module3_APITesting.md

 ### Input Sets

-An input set differs from a global parameter in that it is usually a group of input variables related to a specific scneario or contextual use case—for example a list of relevant product ids returned from a product API endpoint.
+An input set is an object (usually a group of input variables related to a specific scenario or use case).
+For example a list of relevant product ids returned from a product API endpoint.
 Input sets are used within a single test.

 To add an input set select the **Input** tab in the top left, and select **Add Param to Default**.